nthreads/CryptoTracker/README.md

 An app to alert Bitcoin Price Index for specified acceptable rate limits both minimum and maximum.
 ---

-**This test project implements Clean architecute using MVVM, Retrofit, RxJava and Jetpack Architecture Components like LiveData, ViewMode, Databinding**
+**This test project implements Clean architecute using MVVM, Retrofit, RxJava and Jetpack Architecture Components like LiveData, ViewModel, WorkManager and Databinding**

 <p align="center">